Humood AlKhudher

-Humood Othman AlKhudher (Arabic: حمود عثمان الخضر; born 24 January 1989), commonly known as Humood Alkhudher, is a Kuwaiti singer and music producer.
+Humood Othman AlKhudher (Arabic: حمود عثمان الخضر; born 24 January 1989), commonly known as Humood Alkhudher, is a Kuwaiti singer and songwriter.

 Humood released his compilation album Fekra in 2013.
-In 2014, he was signed to Awakening Records and in 2015 he launched his album Aseer Ahsan.
+In 2014, he was signed to Awakening Records, and in 2015 he launched his album Aseer Ahsan.
 In February 2020, he announced his new album Matha Ba’d?.

 Early life and education

 Humood was born in Kuwait on 24 January 1989.
+He spent some of his childhood years in England before returning to Kuwait.

+He obtained his bachelor's degree in Mass Communication from Kuwait University.
+After that, he took piano and vocal lessons in Toronto, Canada.
+He also studied a music business course at Berklee College of Music.

 Career

 Humood began his musical career in 1999 as a backing vocalist for his uncle who would regularly perform at local events.
 At age 13, he sang Ummi Filisteen, a duet with Mishari Al-Aradah on the suffering of Palestinians.

-In January 2015, Humood was signed to Awakening Records and launched his debut album Aseer Ahsan on topics such as determination and self-empowerment.
-The album included 10 songs, one of which was "Kun Anta", that was accompanied by a music video.
+In January 2015, Humood was signed to Awakening Records and launched his debut album Aseer Ahsan, which had the themes of determination and self-empowerment.
+The album included 10 songs, one of which was Kun Anta, that was accompanied by a music video which went viral.
 Aseer Ahsan reached number 10 on the Billboard World Albums Chart.